mcruce/cloneyt.com/README.md

 # flowtube.net

-An alternative frontend to youtube
+An open source alternative frontend utilizing the youtube api written in HTML5, CSS3, and JavaScript